nixworks/public/news/2013/08/13/american-politician-and-former-house-representative-jesse-jackson-jr-is-sentenced-to-30-months-in-prison-for-spending-750-000-in-campaign.md

 ### [2013-08-13](/news/2013/08/13/index.md)

-# American politician and former House Representative Jesse Jackson, Jr. is sentenced to 30 months in prison for spending $750,000 in campaign funds on personal items, and will serve his sentence first before his wife, former Chicago alderman Sandi Jackson, who was given a one year term for tax fraud.
+# American politician and former House Representative Jesse Jackson Jr. is sentenced to 30 months in prison for spending $750,000 in campaign funds on personal items, and will serve his sentence first before his wife, former Chicago alderman Sandi Jackson, who was given a one year term for tax fraud.